 Why These Meatballs Are Absolutely Marvelous

 Baked in less than 30 minutes, they come together with the help of our trusty food processor for a quick dinner or appetizer that’s absolutely bursting with flavor.
-Tender and juicy and center, they’re crisp on the outside and perfect for serving with all your favorite sides.
+Tender and juicy in the center, and crisp on the outside they’re perfect for serving with all your favorite sides.

 You’ll be in and out of the kitchen fast, but they taste like you spent hours assembling and baking!